 Tertiary student discount terms & conditions Tertiary student discount terms & conditions

-Terms and conditions in relation to eligibility for a tertiary discount on train and selected bus and ferry services.
+Terms and conditions regarding eligibility for the tertiary concession on trains and selected bus and ferry services.

-The purpose of the Auckland Transport ("AT") Tertiary Concessionary Fare Scheme ("Tertiary Concession Fare Scheme") is to provide discounted travel for eligible full time tertiary students to use public transport to get to/from their NZQA accredited and approved tertiary course.
+The purpose of the Auckland Transport ("AT") Tertiary Concessionary Fare Scheme ("Tertiary Concession Fare Scheme") is to provide discounted travel for eligible full-time tertiary students to use public transport to get to and from their NZQA-accredited and approved tertiary course.

 Eligibility

-• and signed a Tertiary Participation agreement with AT.
+• have signed a Tertiary Participation agreement with AT.

-The Tertiary Education Commission ("TEC") assigns an Equivalent Full Time Student ("EFTS") value to each course to determine if it meets the full time status criteria.
-StudyLink, a service of the Ministry of Social Development uses EFTS for assessing student loan and student allowance application.
+The Tertiary Education Commission ("TEC") assigns an Equivalent Full-Time Student ("EFTS") value to each course to determine if it meets the full-time status criteria.
+StudyLink, a service of the Ministry of Social Development, uses EFTS for assessing student loan and student allowance applications.

-AT has used the TEC's EFTS value to determine an individual's full time student status.
+AT uses TEC's EFTS value to determine an individual's full-time student status.
 For institutes with a credits/points system, the points or credits assigned to a tertiary paper or course are converted to an EFTS value based on StudyLink's EFTS calculation.
-The total number of EFTS value determines an individual student's full time status and the validity period of their concession.
+The total EFTS value determines a student's full-time status and the period their concession will be valid for.

 "Full-time student" means:

-• A full time/full year student who has a minimum of 0.8 EFTS points when enrolled and attending a full time tertiary course for a minimum of 32 consecutive weeks or more in a full academic year
+• a full-time/full-year student who has a minimum of 0.8 EFTS points when enrolled in and attending a full-time tertiary course for a minimum of 32 consecutive weeks in a full academic year

-• A full time/part year student (i.e. for one semester) who has 0.4 EFTS points when enrolled and attending a full time tertiary course for a minimum of 16 consecutive weeks at one time within the academic year (i.e. not spread out over the course of the year)
+• a full-time/part-year student (meaning for one semester) who has 0.4 EFTS points when enrolled in and attending a full-time tertiary course for a minimum of 16 consecutive weeks within the academic year (not spread out over the course of the year)

 Confirming eligibility

-In order to have a tertiary concession loaded onto their AT HOP card, students must first have their eligibility confirmed in one of these two ways:
+In order to have a tertiary concession loaded onto their AT HOP card, students must first have their eligibility confirmed in one of 2 ways:

-1. Be issued with a valid Auckland Transport Tertiary ID sticker ("AT Tertiary ID sticker") by their AT Approved Tertiary Provider, applied to their valid tertiary student ID card issued by their AT Approved Tertiary Provider ("Tertiary Student ID card")
+1. Have a valid Auckland Transport Tertiary ID sticker ("AT Tertiary ID sticker") issued by their AT-approved tertiary provider, applied to their valid tertiary student ID card issued by their AT-approved tertiary provider ("Tertiary Student ID card")

 Some practical examples

-With the AT Mobile App, the tertiary concession is now available for up to 3 years subject to the student's ongoing eligibility as a full time student.
-A student needs to consent at the time of application to have their eligibility initially confirmed and subsequent ongoing revalidation with their App- Approved Provider.
-When the eligibility is confirmed the active concession will be displayed within the AT Mobile app.
+With the AT Mobile app, the tertiary concession is available for up to 3 years, subject to the student's ongoing eligibility as a full-time student.
+A student must consent at the time of application to have their eligibility initially confirmed and subsequently revalidated by their app-approved provider.
+When eligibility is confirmed, the active concession will be displayed in the AT Mobile app.

-If a student's first semester EFTS value is 0.4 points and they are enrolled and attending a course for a minimum of 16 consecutive weeks, but if the student's second semester EFTS value is only 0.3 points, the student is deemed to be full time for the first semester but not for the second semester and will be issued with an AT Tertiary ID sticker for the first semester only.
+If a student who is enrolled in and attending a course for a minimum of 16 consecutive weeks has a first-semester EFTS value of 0.4 points but their second-semester EFTS value is only 0.3 points, the student is deemed full-time for the first semester but not the second semester.
+The student will be issued with an AT Tertiary ID sticker for the first semester only.

-If the course is less than the 16 weeks minimum but has an EFTS value of 0.4 or more, a student enrolled on such a course is not deemed to be eligible for an AT Tertiary ID sticker.
+If the course is less than 16 weeks but has an EFTS value of 0.4 or more, the student is not eligible for an AT Tertiary ID sticker.

-As a guide, if the course starts part way through the academic year and continues beyond 31 August of the same year the student may be issued with a full year AT Tertiary ID sticker only if they are enrolled and attending a full time course for a minimum of 16 consecutive weeks.
+As a guide, if the course starts part way through the academic year and continues beyond 31 August of the same year, the student may be issued a full-year AT Tertiary ID sticker only if they are enrolled in and attending a full-time course for a minimum of 16 consecutive weeks.

 The student's Tertiary Student ID card must state the end date of their course as the expiry date of their Tertiary Student ID card.
-Otherwise, using this example, the student is only eligible for the part year sticker with an expiry of 31 August of the same year.
+Otherwise, using this example, the student is only eligible for the part-year sticker, with an expiry date of 31 August of the same year.

-The student will only be able to receive the Tertiary Concession up to the expiry of their Tertiary Student ID card or the expiry of their AT Tertiary ID sticker - whichever occurs first.
-For example, if a student's Tertiary Student ID card expires 31 October 2021 and their AT Tertiary ID sticker expires 31 March 2022, the concession will only be available up to 31 October 2021.
+The student will only be able to receive the tertiary concession up to the expiry date of their Tertiary Student ID card or their AT Tertiary ID sticker, whichever occurs first.
+For example, if a student's Tertiary Student ID card expires on 31 October 2021 and their AT Tertiary ID sticker expires on 31 March 2022, the concession will only be available up to 31 October 2021.

-If the student attending an App-Approved Provider has opted to use the AT Mobile app and have their eligibility confirmed this way, once loaded onto the AT HOP card, the concession will be available for the duration of the first semester.
-If the student's enrollment for the second semester does not meet the 0.4 EFTS requirement, the App-Approved Provider will notify AT when their eligibility changes.
+If a student attending an app-approved provider has opted to have their eligibility confirmed via the AT Mobile app, once loaded onto their AT HOP card, the concession will be available for the duration of the first semester.
+If the student's enrollment for the second semester does not meet the 0.4 EFTS requirement, the app-approved provider will notify AT when the student's eligibility changes.

-The student will be notified and their Tertiary concession on their AT HOP card will expire 2 weeks after notification unless their enrollment status changes and the EFTS value meets or exceeds the 0.4 requirements.
+The student will be notified and the tertiary concession on their AT HOP card will expire 2 weeks after notification, unless their enrollment status changes and their EFTS value meets or exceeds the 0.4 requirement.

 Note: